 - Outdoor Activities

-Remember, the quiet time is just as much for YOU as it is for them.
-This is a time for you to rest, work, complete household chores, etc. While I keep a constant eye on my work, I have designated quiet time to fulfill other work responsibilities such as planning lessons for my students.
+Remember, quiet time is just as much for YOU as it is for them.
+This is a time for you to rest, work, complete household chores, etc. While I keep a constant eye on my work, I have designated quiet time to fulfill other work responsibilities, such as planning lessons for my students.

 Keep Them Moving

 Keep their focused academic time to about 10 minutes per sitting (a good rule of thumb is to double a child’s age in minutes – this still may be a little lengthy).
 When you see them becoming restless, allow them to move.
 In other words, provide frequent breaks.
 Even moving to another location in the house to read a book can help regain focus.
 While I have set up an academic area in my dining room, my 5-year-old and I often go to other parts of the house to play a game or read a book.

 One way to keep your kids moving is to play some old-fashioned games.
 A good old game of Simon Says or Red-Light Green Light can also help energize anyone!
 One of my dear friends posted pictures of her family playing hide-and-seek.
 I can only imagine the giggles of her precious boys radiating through the house.
 This provided a break for both her (still working full-time) and the boys – something they all needed!

 In all of this, I hope you make the best memories and find some joy in the days to come.
 Learning from home may not be something you ever anticipated (or wanted) for your kids.
 But try to remember that this altered way of life won’t last forever.
 Your kids won’t stay young forever.
 But the memories you are creating will last a lifetime.
 And remember, first and foremost, just breathe.